 It never gets old…does it?
 Hunting for cast-offs and vintage wares which cost next-to-nothing is a sport some of us design freaks excel at if only because we have learned to be sensitive to the energies of objects.

-And isn’t it curious how we may forget anniversaries or the entire 6th grade year but not the stories of how this jam pot or that Fireking mug came into our possession?
+And isn’t it curious how at a certain age we forget anniversaries or the entire 6th grade year but not those stories of how this jam pot or that Fireking mug came into our possession?

-Decorating Idea No. 7: Don’t Be Afraid to Customize Inexpensive or Free Pieces That Are Not Quite Right
+Decorating Idea No. 7: Customize Inexpensive or Free Pieces Not Quite Right

-It always surprises me when I am out thrifting and hear folks say things like, “It’s the perfect scale, but the color is just a tad off,” or “That painting is fabulous but I hate the frame.”
+It always surprises me when I am out thrifting and hear folks say, “It’s the perfect scale, but the color is off,” or “That painting is fabulous but I that frame!”

-In both cases, a little bit paint may be all that is needed to tweak something mediocre to take it to the next level.
-(BTW, if it’s the art inside a beautiful frame that is hideous, have fun painting over it!…I have done this dozens of times!)
+In either case, a little paint may be all that is needed to tweak something mediocre and make it next level.
+(BTW, if it’s the art inside a beautiful frame that is hideous, have fun painting over it!…I have done this oodles of times!)

 Take a Risk If It’s Inexpensive